A personalised learning plan (PLP), individual learning plan (ILP), or an individual education plan (IEP), is a targeted plan for a gifted learner.

 Most kura, schools and ECE settings will be familiar with working with IEPs and ILPs for special needs learners.
-However, some kura,schools and ECE settings are utilising PLPs for all learners, or specifically for gifted and talented learners, within a schoolwide approach to personalised learning.
+However, some kura,schools and ECE settings are utilising PLPs for all learners, or specifically for gifted learners, within a schoolwide approach to personalised learning.
 PLPs deliver personalised learning aligned with the principles of 21st Century education (Bolstad et al, 2012).
-Russell (2013) provides an example of a PLP template and Russell & Riley (2011) outline how this can be utilised within a personalised approach to gifted and talented education.
+Russell (2013) provides an example of a PLP template and Russell & Riley (2011) outline how this can be utilised within a personalised approach to gifted education.

 In general IEPs, ILPs and PLPs can be utilised when the learner, the whānau or the school feel that a more personalised programme is necessary.
 Sometimes this will be because of the exceptional abilities of the learner, which require a customised pathway through the kura, school. or ECE setting It may be because the learner is twice exceptional, with their high potential being affected or masked by a specific learning disability, physical impairment, disorder or condition (Niederer, 2013).